Salesforce Success Story: 3X ROI Within 12 Months

 4. Customer Insights

-Centralized customer data provided a 360-degree view of each account, including interaction history, preferences, and buying patterns.
+Centralised customer data provided a 360-degree view of each account, including interaction history, preferences, and buying patterns.
 This enabled more personalized sales approaches.

 Impact on Sales Productivity